angela-tarantula/holodeque/README.md

 ### Choosing $A$, $B$, $C$, etc

 I chose a simple, scalable pattern for this prototype.
 To demonstrate it, I will first give an example.
-Let $alphabet$ be the set of distinct objects that the holodeque accepts.
-When |$alphabet$| = $3$, then objects 𝑎, 𝑏, 𝑐 are represented by the following matrices:
+Let `alphabet` be the set of distinct objects that the holodeque accepts.
+When `|alphabet| = 3`, then objects 𝑎, 𝑏, 𝑐 are represented by the following matrices:

 ```
 {